What is the difference between a preliminary hearing and a preliminary arraignment?

-This arraignment is “preliminary” because there will actually be two arraignments during the process of disposing of your criminal charges.
-This is the first one, and if you retain an attorney, this is the only one you will actually have to attend.
-The preliminary arraignment is important because it is the opportunity for you to hear the charges for the first time and to also obtain a copy of the Affidavit of Probable Cause that a police officer has filed supporting the charges against you.
-It is also your chance to advocate for unsecured bail.
-That is, bail where you do not have to pay money down to be at liberty during the rest of your criminal case.
+This arraignment is “preliminary” because there will be two arraignments during the process of disposing of your criminal charges.
+This is the first one, and if you retain an attorney, this is the only one you will have to attend.
+The preliminary arraignment is important because it is the opportunity for you to hear the charges for the first time.
+You will also obtain a copy of the Affidavit of Probable Cause that a police officer has filed supporting the charges against you.
+It is also your chance to advocate for unsecured bail, which would mean you would not have to pay money down to be at liberty during the rest of your case.

 The Preliminary Hearing

-At your preliminary hearing, the Commonwealth is required to put on its case against you to prove that it has a prima facie case against you.
-Prima facie is Latin for “first blush” or “at first look,” simply meaning, the Commonwealth must prove it has a good reason for charging you.
-That they have probable cause.
-At a preliminary hearing, the Commonwealth does not have to prove the burden beyond a reasonable doubt, their only goal is to prove to the Magisterial District Judge that the charges are not completely lacking in merit.
+At your preliminary hearing, the Commonwealth is required to put on its case against you.
+The Judge will only require the Commonwealth to prove that it has a prima facie case against you.
+Prima facie is Latin for “first blush” or “at first look.”
+This means that the Commonwealth must prove it has a good reason for charging you.
+They must demonstrate that they have probable cause.
+At a preliminary hearing, the Commonwealth does not have to prove the burden beyond a reasonable doubt: their only goal is to prove to the Magisterial District Judge that the charges are not completely lacking in merit.
 If they are able to prove that, then the charges will be “bound over” to the Court of Common Pleas.

 Preliminary Hearings are where you make a deal or prepare to fight